MIvanchev/HitmanC47TimingFix/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/s96nc560pf8pjdd2?svg=true)](https://ci.appveyor.com/project/MIvanchev/hitmanc47timingfix)

 This project provides an **unofficial** binary patch for the 2000 PC game Hitman:
-Codename 47 which fixes the problem that the game runs too fast on modern hardware.
-The mechanics of the patch are explained for fellow hackers and technically-inclined persons.
+Codename 47 which fixes numerous issues.

 Use at your own risk and discretion.
 I assume no responsibility for any damage resulting from using this project.